 Real buttermilk is important for the same reason as #3…flavor.
-We all love substitutes, but be sure to use actual whole milk buttermilk from the store here, not vinegar curdled milk!
-Vinegar milk might work out chemically, but it does not compare to the real thing.
-If you have leftover buttermilk, you can freeze it, or use the leftovers for Lemon Buttermilk Pie, Buttermilk Pancakes, this amazing Cornbread Recipe, or this legendary Fried Chicken Recipe.
+We all love substitutes, but be sure to use actual whole milk buttermilk from the store here, not vinegar curdled regular milk!
+A vinegar milk mixture might work out chemically, but it does not compare to the real thing.

 Once the buttermilk amaretto liquid is added to the dry ingredients, it’s time to fold in those stiff egg whites I mentioned earlier:

 Fold gently in a large bowl with plenty of room to turn, so as not to deflate the whites.
 This ensures crispier waffles.

 Tip #5: Use a flip waffle maker

 As good as your crispy waffle recipe may be, if you have a crummy waffle maker, you’re going to get crummy waffles.
 I know this because I had one.
 One side would get completely burned, while the other side was underdone.

 It pained me to do so, but I threw it away and bought this flip waffle maker instead.
 Flipping the iron after pouring in the batter allows all the liquid to spread out evenly, so the waffle cooks evenly on both sides.

 Also take care not to overfill the waffle maker, as it will just spill over the sides and make a mess.